uschpc/webportal-netlify-gatsby/src/navigation/education-and-outreach/seminars-and-workshops.md

 #### CP2K: Running Ab Initio Molecular Dynamics Simulations

 An introduction to computational tools implemented within the CP2K program package.
 The most standard methods as well as some of the more advanced features will be introduced by overviews of background theory and through examples of application, while encouraging modular, flexible, and problem-oriented thinking.
 Recurring topics in the workshop are the scaling of algorithms, the combination of different levels of theory and of sampling, and tools and strategies for the analysis of results.

+#### Vienna Ab initio Simulation Package Workshop Series

+This workshop series will benefit researchers who are interested in or are starting to learn about the application of theoretical methods and techniques for the study of the physics and chemistry of the solid state.
+These hands-on oriented workshops are targeted towards undergraduate, graduate, and post-doctoral students who wish to use Density Functional Theory (DFT) methods in their research.
+The aim is to teach the basics of ab initio atomistic materials simulation using the Vienna Ab initio Simulation Package (VASP) plane-wave pseudopotential code.
+The workshops will consist of lectures, demonstrations, and practical hands-on sessions using the Discovery HPC cluster.

+Students will be trained in the efficient use of HPC resources (i.e., simulation efficiency: setup of production-level simulations, parallel scaling, multi-level parallelism, hybrid architectures).
+After completing the series of workshops, the researchers will be able to independently develop and carry through density functional theory calculations as well as to analyze and judge their results.

+Topics covered include:

+- Planewaves, k-points, Brillouin zones, and supercells
+- Cell (structure) relaxation
+- Single-point energies (using a high-density k-point mesh)
+- Density of states, band structure, crystal orbital Hamilton population analysis (LOBSTER)
+- Reaction pathways using Nudged Elastic Band methods
+- Structure and reactivity at solid surfaces
+- Ab Initio Molecular Dynamics (NVE, NVT, and NPT ensembles)